xitrum-framework/xitrum-doc/guide/js.rst

   val scalaData = List(1, 2, 3)  // An example
   respondJson(scalaData)

-JSON is also very neat for config files that need nested structures.
+JSON is also neat for config files that need nested structures.
 See :doc:`Load config files </howto>`.